Free Trial

 Are fruit juices taxed at the same rate as cola?

-Is there a cool drinks GST rate for local brands?
+Is there a different GST rate for local cold drink brands?

 Can restaurants charge GST on cold drinks served?